dany-fu/LIMS-integration/README.md

     plates re-prepped.

 **Any samples that fail twice in this process are considered invalid and need to be recollected.
-Status is to be considered qPCR complete.**
+Status is to be considered Finished.**

 ### qPCR Plate Layout